The Rome–Berlin Axis

 The Rome-Berlin Axis is a 1949 book by British historian Elizabeth Wiskemann.
 It is a study of the Axis alliance between Fascist Italy and Nazi Germany, with particular emphasis on the relationship between Benito Mussolini and Adolf Hitler.

-It was published by Oxford University Press as a 376-page hardcover, in 1949.
+It was published by Oxford University Press as a 376-page hardcover, in 1949 (after the war).
 In 1966, Collins (London) published a 446-page revised edition.

 Focus

 The book focuses on the background and the personalities of Mussolini and Hitler.
 The most crucial aspect is the will of Hitler partnered with Mussolini to overcome another possible German isolation and later be able to conduct military operations through the Balkans and replace Italy; nevertheless, the matter never resolved of the German minority in South Tirol (and the consequent Italianization promoted by Rome).
 This began a progressive deterioration of the collaborations between Germany and Italy which ended in an enslavement of Italian Social Republic by the Nazis.